Licensed Insolvency Trustee

-A Licensed Insolvency Trustee (LIT) is a private-sector professional that is federally regulated and authorized by the Superintendent of Bankruptcy to manage insolvency proceedings in accordance with the Bankruptcy and Insolvency Act.
+A Licensed Insolvency Trustee (LIT; French: Syndic autorisé en insolvabilité; SAI) is a private-sector professional that is federally regulated and authorized by the Superintendent of Bankruptcy to manage insolvency proceedings in accordance with the Canadian Bankruptcy and Insolvency Act.
 Licensed insolvency Trustees are generally members of the Canadian Association of Insolvency and Restructuring Professionals (CAIRP).

-It has been established by various jurisdictional courts that Licensed insolvency trustees are officers of the court.
+It has been established by various jurisdictional courts that Licensed Insolvency Trustees are officers of the court.
 As a result, they have the obligation to impartially represent the interests of all creditors of the bankrupt and to act equitably between the competing interests of the different types of creditors.